 Posts From The Same Category

-If you want to display posts from the same category on a post page, you just need to enable the Display Posts From The Same Category option.
-Don't forget to specify the Template and the Number of Posts to display.
+If you want to display posts from the same category on a post page, just enable the Display Posts From The Same Category option.
+Don't forget to specify the Template (Grid, List, Carousel Slider) and the Number of Posts to display.

 Related Posts